Rejuvenated Novak Djokovic Eyes US Open as 'Big Four' Reunited

 The Spaniard clinched an 11th French Open in June to take his majors tally to 17 before falling to Djokovic in a five-set, 5-hour 15-minute semi-final loss at Wimbledon.

-"Tennis is a high-demanding sport in terms of physical effort," said 32-year-old Nadal.
+"Tennis is a high-demanding sport in terms of physical effort," said 32-year-old Nadal who faces an emotional first round against compatriot David Ferrer who will be playing his last Slam before retirement.

 "I cannot forget that I am older every year."